JKord/Dynablaster/README.md

 - Socket connection init (refresh page)
 - Bomb is not showing on another window player in multi player (move logic on server)
 - Count users in lobby - remove user form list lobby
-- In multi player a player move very strangely